GitFrog/git-training/lesson-3/00_LEC_Lesson3.md

 [[_TOC_]]

-## Learning Objectives
+## By the end of this module, you will be able to:

-1. Understand the context for branching and its benefits
+1. Understand the rationale for branching workflows and their benefits
 2. Understand the basics of pointers in git (HEAD/detached HEAD, etc.)
-3. Understand the basics of `git branch`, `git switch`
+3. Understand the basics and use-cases of `git branch`, and `git switch`
-4. Be able to create, switch, and delete branches
+4. Create, switch, and delete branches

 ## What are branches/why are they needed?